CMSgov/qpp-eu-data/DEVELOPMENT.md

 - Python 3.9.x

+## Installation
+- `pip install -r requirements.txt` - will install all the libraries
+- ` pytest --junitxml=coverage/test-report.xml --cov-report html --cov-report xml --cov=processors tests/` - will execute the tests with coverage reports

 Obtaining EUC zipcode crosswalk is a 4 stage process:
 1. Create a file containing county names and state from EUC policy (`euc_counties.csv`).
 2. Enrich each county with FIPS code.
 This information is obtained from National Counties from [Census.gov](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html) and by matching the county and state.